Wondering How to Stop Cramps in Your Buttocks During Your Period?

 - Coccydynia (tailbone pain)

-When to see a doctor about your period butt cramps
+When should you see a doctor about your period butt cramps?

 If you have any pain that is long-standing and concerning, King said it's worth a mention to your doctor.

 "They may be able to provide reassurance or may recommend follow-up visits or testing to rule out other causes," King said.

 The treatment of butt pain is mainly dependent on the cause, and it may be best to first check with your healthcare provider to ensure there is no underlying disorder that warrants your attention.